Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 • High volume campaigns

 If you do not plan correctly, one bad number can hurt all others.
+This guide explains what changed and how to plan safely.

 What are the limits for messaging across the entire portfolio?